fcarta29/tanzu-service-mesh-poc/scenarios/sc02-cluster-onboarding/sc02-tc03-onboard-tsm-api.md

 ## Test Procedure

 1. From the VMware Cloud Services Portal get or generate an API token.
-(NOTE: Typically this would be created for an automation service account)
+Copy the API token and save it to a secure note/place.(NOTE: Typically this would be created for an automation service account)

     ![VMware CSP Create Organization](../images/vmware-csp-my-account-api-token.png)

-2. With this API token in place for `${CSP-API-TOKEN}` use the example below to obtain an authentication token from the VMware Cloud Service API.
+2. With this API token in place for `${CSP_API_TOKEN}` use the example below to obtain an authentication token from the VMware Cloud Service API.
 On successful authorization a response including an `access_token` will be returned which should be copied and retained for further API requests.

     ```execute
-    curl -k -X POST "https://console.cloud.vmware.com/csp/gateway/am/api/auth/api-tokens/authorize" -H "Accept: application/json" -H "Content-Type: application/x-www-form-urlencoded" -d "refresh_token=${CSP-API-TOKEN}"
+    curl -k -X POST "https://console.cloud.vmware.com/csp/gateway/am/api/auth/api-tokens/authorize" -H "Accept: application/json" -H "Content-Type: application/x-www-form-urlencoded" -d "refresh_token=${CSP_API_TOKEN}"
     ```

     Expected: